 The type of call received falls into one of 20 categories as defined by the call answering center.
 Figure 4 lists the number of calls under each category.
-If you remove the Call Box Check category and Duplicate Call category (due to a malfunctioning call box), the five most common types of calls are Auto Club, Cancel, Friends/Family, No Help and Special Circumstances.
-These are essentially the same top five categories as last year.
+If you remove the Call Box Check category and Duplicate Call category, the five most common types of calls are Auto Club, Cancel, No Help, Roadway Hazardand Special Circumstances.
+These are essentially the same top five categories as last year with Friends and Family being replaced by Roadway Hazard.
 Special Circumstance calls include, but are not limited to, calls where the operator feels an officer should be sent to the scene, there is a dead animal on the side of the road or a broken freeway sign.

-Figure 4: Call Type by Category (Fiscal Year 2019 - 2020)
+Figure 4: Call Type by Category (Fiscal Year 2020 - 2021)